-Second, to test the vertical and lateral resolution we consider the ability to image three depth anomalies similar to those in the previous test, but with depth ranges that differ slightly from those in Figure 13.
-The initial model is laterally homogeneous and taken from the average of the inversion with real data except a low velocity anomaly is introduced beneath the COSO Geothermal Area.
-The lateral extent of this low velocity body is a $0.5^{\circ} \times 0.5^{\circ}$ square centered at

-117.875°, 36.125°N. We plot cross sections of the input Vs structures in Figure 14 (left column) along latitude 36.125°N From the three input models under each grid node, we first calculate the dispersion curves from 3 to 10 s period for Rayleigh wave phase velocities.
+[30] Second, to test the vertical and lateral resolution we consider the ability to image three depth anomalies similar to those in the previous test, but with depth ranges that differ slightly from those in Figure 14.
+The initial model is laterally homogeneous and taken from the average of the inversion with real data except a low-velocity anomaly is introduced beneath the Coso geothermal area.
+The lateral extent of this low-velocity body is a 0.5° × 0.5° square centered at 117.875°, 36.125°N. We plot cross sections of the input V_s structures in Figure 15 (left column) along latitude 36.125°N. From the three input models under each grid node, we first calculate the dispersion curves from 3 to 10 s periods for Rayleigh wave phase velocities.
 Then, we construct phase velocity maps at the individual periods.
 At each period, we calculate the travel times and the average phase velocities between individual paths as in our real data.
 We also add Gaussian random noise with a 0.5 s standard deviation to the travel times of individual paths, similar to the standard deviation of the misfit in the tomography with real data.
-Using the calculated phase velocities of paths at different periods as the synthetic data, we perform the same inversion as described for the real data; that is, constructing phase velocity tomography maps, then extracting phase velocity dispersion curves at each grid from phase velocity maps, and finally inverting for shear wave velocities beneath each grid to construct a 3-D Vs model.
-Cross sections of the recovered Vs structure are plotted in Figure 14 (right column) for comparison with the input.
-The shape of a low velocity body between 0-6 km depth is recovered quite well, with limited vertical smearing.
+Using the calculated phase velocities of paths at different periods as the synthetic data, we perform the same inversion as described for the real data; that is, constructing phase velocity tomography maps, then extracting phase velocity dispersion curves at each grid from phase velocity maps, and finally inverting for shear wave velocities beneath each grid to construct a 3-D V_s model.
+Cross sections of the recovered V_s structure are plotted in Figure 15 (right column) for comparison with the input.
+The shape of a lowvelocity body between 0 and 6 km depth is recovered quite well, with limited vertical smearing.
 However, the deeper anomalies are smeared significantly vertically.
-The anomaly between 4-10 km is smeared at both top and bottom, but only at the bottom for the anomaly at 8-16 km.
-For all cases, the amplitude of the anomaly is damped by ~50%.
-The extent of amplitude damping would increase for thinner bodies.
+The anomaly between 4 and 10 km is smeared at both top and bottom, but only at